pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/replace-type-code-with-state-strategy.md

 Select "private |||int||| type"

-#|en| Now we need to connect the created subclasses to <code>Employee</code> by modifying the access methods for the type code and constructor.
+#|en| Now we need to connect the created subclasses to `Employee` by modifying the access methods for the type code and constructor.

 Print "EmployeeType"